ksjiaxian/nps-info-kiosk/README.md

 # nps-info-kiosk

-a national park service information kiosk for the capital one ses coding challenge
+Description:
+A National Park Service information kiosk for the Capital One SES coding challenge.
+Created using Python Flask and pulls content from the National Park Service API using Python's requests library.